 By Michael Lanza

 I may be risking an impassioned debate here, but I think there are very few mountain ranges in America with as many drop-dead, gorgeous high mountain lakes as Idaho’s Sawtooths.
-In fact, the only ranges that arguably beat out the Sawtooths in that department may be the High Sierra and Wind River Range (and not coincidentally, the three share other similarities, including geology).
-In 20 years of wandering around Idaho’s best-known hills, I’ve seen many of those watery jewels.
-This gallery of photos from many of them may persuade you to agree with me.
+Yes, few mountain ranges clearly outnumber the Sawtooths in that department, like the High Sierra, Cascades, and Wind River Range.
+But I believe the Sawtooths deserve similar recognition, and I’ve seen many of those watery jewels over more than 20 years of wandering around Idaho’s best-known hills.
+This gallery of photos of many of them may persuade you to agree with me—and to see them for yourself.

 I don’t make this claim about Sawtooth Mountains lakes lightly.
 I’ve hiked and backpacked all over the country as a past Northwest Editor for Backpacker magazine for 10 years and many years running this blog, and I’m a big fan of the High Sierra and the Winds, the Tetons, the Cascades (especially the North Cascades), the White Mountains (where I started hiking), and other mountain ranges.
 Anyone reading my story “Tent Flap With a View: 25 Favorite Backcountry Campsites” or looking at my photo gallery of favorite backcountry lakes will see I’ve camped by a lot of nice lakes.

 Some, like Sawtooth and Alice lakes, are well known.
 Others are more remote and obscure; you may have never seen a photo of some of these lakes.
 All are only reached by hiking or riding a horse for miles into the wilderness.
 Seeing these incredible places requires time and effort.